Coradine/logten-api/README.md

 The LogTen Pro API v2.0 is available starting with LogTen Pro X 7.3.
 The 2.0.1 API is available starting with LogTen Pro 7.5.8, and is backward compatible with API v2.0.

-LogTen Pro is registered to handle requests to the `logtenpro://` URI scheme.
-Any requests made to the `logtenpro://` scheme will be passed off to LogTen Pro for handling.
+LogTen Pro is registered to handle requests to the `logten://` URI scheme.
+Any requests made to the `logten://` scheme will be passed off to LogTen Pro for handling.
 The general format of the request is as follows:

-`logtenpro://v2/method?package={JSON}`
+`logten://v2/method?package={JSON}`

-NOTE: `logtenpro` is the preferred scheme as of API version 2.0.2, however the legacy scheme of `logtenprox` remains compatible.
+NOTE: `logten` is the preferred scheme as of API version 2.0.2, however the legacy scheme of `logtenprox` remains compatible.

 ## Package